zabroseric/sfdc-xml-parser/README.md

 ### SObject

-The root tag is automatically detected, and attributes are added.
+The root node is automatically detected, and attributes are added.

 ```java
 Contact contact = new Contact(